 A series of steps along the east side of the office lead up from the street to a wrought iron gate and fence that extends from the office across the south side of the lot.
-The gate, surmounted by a wrought iron Star of David, gives access to a paved terrace forecourt fronting the St. Thomas Synagogue and its entrance under a roofed porch, raised seven steps above the terrace level and paved in alternating blue/gray and white marble tiles.
+The gate, surmounted by a wrought iron Star of David, gives access to a paved terrace forecourt fronting the St. Thomas Synagogue and its entrance under a roofed porch, raised seven steps above the terrace level and paved in alternating black and white marble tiles.

-The St. Thomas Synagogue (see Photos 1-3) is a rectangular one-story rubble masonry building, 41 feet and three bays wide, by 46 feet and four bays deep.
+The St. Thomas Synagogue (see Photos 1, 3-4) is a rectangular one-story rubble masonry building, 41 feet and three bays wide, by 46 feet and four bays deep.
 It almost covers the full width of the property (east-west measurement) with the west wall only 10 inches from the retaining wall of the neighboring property, and the east wall standing within a few inches of the retaining wall towards the lower elevation of the property to the east.
+The colonnaded temple front of the building depicts a Greek Revival influence and the Gothic shaped windows and doors indicate a Gothic Revival influence.